Tomodachi Game: Manga

-Volume list

-Drama
+In May 2023, Kodansha started publishing the series in English on their K Manga digital service.

+Volumes

+TV drama

 A four-episode television drama adaptation was broadcast on Chiba TV from April 3–24, 2017.
 It also aired on Teletama, Hokkaido TV, tvk, Kyushu Asahi Broadcasting, Sun TV, KBS Kyoto, and Mētele and was streamed on GYAO!.
 It was directed by Jiro Nagae, with screenplays by Nagae and Sagami Yoshitsugu, and Kuniyuki Morohashi composing the music.

 In June 2022, another television drama adaptation produced by TV Asahi, titled Tomodachi Game R4, was announced.
 It was directed by Takurо̄ Oikawa, Hajime Takezono, and Toshiaki Kamada, with screenplays by Takuji Higuchi and Shinya Hokimoto, and Yoshinori Nakamura composing the music.
 The series features members of the Johnny's Jr. boybands, HiHi Jets and Bishonen as cast members.
 It was broadcast for eight episodes on TV Asahi from July 23 to September 10, 2022.

 Live-action films

 Two live-action films, Tomodachi Game Gekijō-ban (トモダチゲーム 劇場版) and Tomodachi Game Gekijō-ban Final (トモダチゲーム 劇場版 FINAL), premiered in Japan on June 3 and September 2, 2017, respectively.